Women Superstars United

 Women Superstars United (WSU), formerly known as Wrestling Superstars Unleashed and Women Superstars Uncensored, was an American women's professional wrestling promotion based in New Jersey which has been inactive since 2020.
 Founded in 2006, WSU events combine professional wrestling interspersed with both serious and comedic storylines.
 In the early 2010s, WSU collaborated with other wrestling promotions such as National Wrestling Superstars and Dragon Gate USA.
 The company has remained inactive since 2020.

 In 2013 WSU was purchased by the owner of Combat Zone Wrestling D. J. Hyde, and from then onwards CZW and WSU have been closely-linked, with WSU events often running in a venue earlier the same day of a CZW event.

-WSU is considered one of the top women's wrestling organizations in the United States.
+WSU was considered one of the top women's wrestling organizations in the United States.
 The company claims to be "the leader in women's wrestling in the northeast" and to promote more cards than any other women's wrestling company in the country.